zshakirova/cse15l-lab-reports/LabReport4.md

 Here is the screenshot of my repository that shows the change was successful, it states `Zhamilya Shakirova changed the line index1 to index2`:
 ![Image](screen11.png)

+Summary: Commit and push the resulting change to your Github account The user performs a Git commit of the modified "ListExamples.java" file with a commit message.
+They then push the commit to their GitHub repository using the "git push" command.
+A screenshot is provided as evidence of the successful change in the repository.

+Each step contributes to the process of logging in, cloning a repository, running and fixing tests, and finally committing and pushing the changes to GitHub.